Simplifying Psychosocial Safety & Workplace Mental Health

 Led by Psychologists with real WHS expertise

-SafeWork Psychology has over 25 years of collective experience in psychosocial safety.
-Since the early 2010s, our team of dedicated psychologists has contributed to significant advancements in psychosocial safety including the development of the Managing the Risk of Psychosocial Hazards at Work Code of Practice 2022 in Queensland within the health and safety regulator.
-Our background gives us a unique advantage in providing tailored and evidence informed solutions for workplaces seeking to enhance their approach to psychosocial safety and workplace mental health.
+SafeWork Psychology was founded by psychologist Aislin Campbell.
+Aislin has over a decade of experience in psychosocial safety and has contributed to significant advancements in psychosocial safety including the development of the Managing the Risk of Psychosocial Hazards at Work Code of Practice 2022 in Queensland within the health and safety regulator.
+This regulatory and applied experience provides a unique perspective for organisations seeking evidence-informed and practical approaches to managing psychosocial risks and strengthening workplace mental health.

 Why taking action matters